 The ascended Christ through the Spirit gave gifts to men.
 The gifts and ministries of the Holy Spirit are for the purpose of perfecting the Body of the Anointed Deliverer.

-For the perfecting of the saints, for the work of the ministry, for the edifying of the body of Christ: Till we all come in the unity of the faith, and of the knowledge of the Son of God, unto a perfect man, unto the measure of the stature of the fulness of Christ: (Ephesians 4:12,13)
+till we all come to the unity of the faith and of the knowledge of the Son of God, to a perfect man, to the measure of [maturity as measured by] the stature of the fullness of Christ; (Ephesians 4:12,13)

-The eleventh chapter of Revelation describes our role as witnesses.
-The twelfth chapter of Revelation portrays the forming of Christ in us.
+Revelation chapter 11 describes our role as witnesses.
+Revelation chapter 12 portrays the formation of Christ in us.
 Christ is being formed in us so through us He can rule all nations with a rod of iron.

 Christ did not come in order to end suffering, He came to send fire on the earth.

-And he said, Unto you it is given to know the mysteries of the kingdom of God: but to others in parables; that seeing they might not see, and hearing they might not understand.
+And He said, “To you it has been given to know the mysteries of the kingdom of God, but to the rest it is given in parables, that ‘Seeing they may not see, and hearing they may not understand.’
 (Luke 8:10)

-Today there is such a spirit of humanism pressing upon us that the saints, if they are not prayerful, will begin to think of the gifts of the Spirit as being the Divine means of solving the problems of people.
+Today there is such a spirit of humanism pressing upon us that if the saints are not prayerful, they will begin to think of the gifts of the Spirit as being the Divine means of solving the problems of people.

-The release of mankind is not the purpose, during the present hour, of the miracles of God.
+During the present hour, the release of mankind is not the purpose of the miracles of God.
 We have not been called to enable people to avoid the consequences of their behavior except as they are willing to repent and turn to the Lord.
 Our task at the present time is to bear a clear witness of the Kingdom of God, warning all people everywhere to bring forth the fruits of sincere repentance.

 Sometimes deliverance does accompany the preaching of the Gospel of the Kingdom.
 But such deliverance is for the support of the witness of the Kingdom, not primarily for the purpose of setting the earth free from the chains of Satan.
 The release of the earth will take place when Jesus returns with His victorious saints.

-Before we shall be allowed to be the Lord’s deliverers we must become willing to be the Lord’s witnesses.
+Before we will be allowed to be the Lord’s deliverers, we must become willing to be the Lord’s witnesses.
 There is a witness to be borne, and some of that witness is a harsh indictment of the conduct of the peoples of the churches and of the world.

 The saved and the unsaved will welcome God’s delivering power when they are hurting badly enough.
 But the same people (particularly church people) who welcome the Divine deliverance will kill God’s true prophets.
 They will attack those who bear a true witness.
 Most of Jesus’ followers welcomed the healings and the loaves and fish.
 But they fled when He told them they were required to eat His flesh and drink His blood and to live by Him as He lives by the Father.

 Miracles gather people.
-The cross repulses people.
+The cross repels people.
 Both the cross and miracles are essential parts of the Divine witness.

 All of us rejoice when the sick are healed.
 But if that healing does not lead to greater obedience to God, then God’s will was not permanently performed even though the affliction was lifted.